cecileceng/ProjectTwo/README.md

 ##REQUIREMENTS (when completed: list date completed and your name.)
-1. Must use Node.js and Express.js for web server.
-(DONE.
-Michael: 8-5-2016)
+1. Must use Node.js and Express.js for web server. (not yet done)
 2. Must be backed with MYSQL Database using Sequelize ORM (not yet done)
 3. Must have both GET and POST routes (not yet done)
 4. Basic SEO (not yet done)